pfoundation/p.foundation/updates/2026-01-01-2025lb_state_of_internet.md

 ## ISP and network market share: what changed

-Lebanon’s ISP landscape saw noticeable shifts between 2024 and 2025. **OGERO(AS42003), the dominant state telecom provider, declined slightly from 17.96% to 16.75%** , pointing to increased competition and service constraints.
+Lebanon’s ISP landscape saw noticeable shifts between 2024 and 2025. **OGERO** (AS42003), **the dominant state telecom provider, declined slightly from 17.96% to 16.75%**, pointing to increased competition and service constraints.

 The largest gain came from **Alfa** (AS57513), which **grew from 6.23% to 7.61%**, consistent with stronger mobile Internet usage and/or improved service reach.
 By contrast, **TH Global Vision** (AS59989) **dropped sharply from 6.48% to 4.77%**, losing nearly **26%** of its prior share.

 Beyond TH Global Vision’s decline, **several established players lost ground**.
-ENERGY Bridge (AS56902) slipped from 3.41% to 3.04%, SODETEL (AS31126) from 1.45% to 1.22%, and WaveNet (AS31037) from 1.36% to 1.08%.
+Energy Bridge (AS56902) slipped from 3.41% to 3.04%, Sodetel (AS31126) from 1.45% to 1.22%, and WaveNet (AS31037) from 1.36% to 1.08%.
 More dramatically, GSL Networks (AS137409) fell from 0.43% to 0.11% (a ~74% drop), and EagleNet (AS60372) decreased from 0.63% to 0.46%.

 Mobile operators diverged: **Alfa grew strongly**, while Touch (AS38999) rose more modestly from 5.90% to 6.36%.
 The **entry of Starlink** (AS14593) at 0.035% is also notable, introducing LEO satellite Internet into the Lebanese market potentially pressuring traditional ISPs, particularly in underserved and rural areas.